GregA100k/houseprice/README.md

 The programs so far expect to find the files provided for the contest in the data folder.
-Note, it does not seem necessary to add these to the repo.
+Note, it does not seem necessary to add the data files to the repo.

+The second submission used the one-r technique, and a little manual intervention, to pick a single column to predict the sale price.
+The column chosed was OverallQual.
+A writeup of the process will be added soon in a separate commit.